jma8774/jma8774/README.md

 My portfolio can be found [here](https://www.jiamingma.me/).

-❤️ I love writing code and experimenting with new ideas
+❤️ Love writing code and experimenting with new ideas

 😃 Enjoy meeting and working with new people

-🖥️ Am always down to learn about new technologies
+🖥️ Always down to learn about new technologies

 ⚡ Currently obsessed with React and Express